axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    Used for related applications App 1, App 2... of which we need to see all tasks/cases in one page.
 Task/Case list of application named ``Portal`` would display all tasks/cases of applications App 1, App 2...

-All applications are in the same security context and the **portal-components** should be the only port being deployed in the other applications.
+All applications are in the same security context and the **portal-components** should be the only part being deployed in the other applications.
 See :ref:`multi-app-structure` overview.

 -  Create a new application named ``Portal``.
 Deploy Portal (portal, portal-components, AxonIvyExpress) to this application.
 AxonIvyExpress is optional, all other modules are mandatory.